-As a DNP/MPH student you can choose your graduate elective courses based on your career goals and areas of interests in public health.
+As a DNP/MPH student you can choose your graduate elective courses based on your career goals and areas of interest in public health.

-The majority of DNP/MPH students complete elective courses at the Public Health Institute (PHI), which is a 3 week session offered in the last week in May and first weeks in June.
+The majority of DNP/MPH students complete elective courses at the Public Health Institute (PHI), which is a three-week session offered in the last week in May and first weeks in June.

 PHI offers on-campus courses on a variety of current topics in a concentrated format.
-Students may complete 1 – 2.5 cr/week.
+Students may complete 1 to 2.5 cedits per week.
 PHI provides course content that emphasizes research to practice with opportunity for field trips, case studies and simulations.
 It provides a perfect setting to network with other professionals (MD, DDS, DVM, PharmD, etc) and explore new areas of interest in public health.

 Sample of course titles: Globalization & Health; Applied Critical Thinking in the Workforce; Motivational Interviewing: Strategies to Effect Behavioral Change.
-Over thirty courses are offered over the 3 weeks.You may attend one to three weeks dependent upon your time and you can complete up to 1 – 7 credits at the PHI.
+Over thirty courses are offered over the three weeks.You may attend one to three weeks dependent upon your time and you can complete up to 1 to 7 credits at the PHI.